madisonhindo/fl_house_scraper/README.md

 # fl_house_scraper
 ## What I did
 I created a scraper to get the name, district, political party and contact information for each member of the Florida House of Representatives.
+The link to the list of current representatives can be found [here](https://www.myfloridahouse.gov/Sections/Representatives/representatives.aspx)

 ## How I did it
 I used multiple functions to do this.
 The **get_rep_profiles()** function was used to grab links to the profile of every representative and store them into a list.